Prof. Dr. Christian Joppke

 “Green Politics in the New Germany” (with Andy Markovits), Dissent, Spring 1994, 235-40.

-Various book reviews in American Political Science Review, Contemporary Sociology, American Journal of Sociology, Kölner Zeitschrift fuer Soziologie und Sozialpsychologie, Ethnic and Racial Studies, International Migration Review, Political Science Quarterly, Journal of Ethnic and Migration Studies, European Journal of Sociology, and other academic journals.
+Various book reviews in American Political Science Review, Contemporary Sociology, American Journal of Sociology, Kölner Zeitschrift fuer Soziologie und Sozialpsychologie, Ethnic and Racial Studies, International Migration Review, Political Science Quarterly, Journal of Ethnic and Migration Studies, European Journal of Sociology, American Historical Review, and other academic journals.

 INVITED CONFERENCE PAPERS, SEMINARS, AND LECTURES (selection, since 2005):